 - Read and gather insights from app ratings and reviews

-Primitive face masks fall short to surprise or engage the audience.
-Today, the AR industry embraces unique and creative ideas, and this is where the right Face AR software is needed.
+Primitive face masks fall short to surprise or engaging the audience.
+Today, the AR industry embraces unique and creative ideas; this is where the right Face filters AR software is needed.